Lough Swilly Lifeboat Station: History

-Phil Coulter, who had lost both a sister and brother in separate incidents on the lough, the latter, Brian, drowning in a windsurfing accident in 1984.
+Phil Coulter, who had lost both a sister and brother in separate incidents on the lough, with the latter, Brian, drowning in a windsurfing accident in 1984.
 Coulter would later write and record the "RNLI anthem" Home from the Sea.
-At a ceremony on 24 July 1988, in front of a crowd of over 1000 people, a new Inshore lifeboat D-356 was formally handed over to the care of the new Lough Swilly Lifeboat Station.
+At a ceremony on 24 July 1988, in front of a crowd of over 1000 people, a new Inshore lifeboat (D-356) was formally handed over to the care of the new Lough Swilly Lifeboat Station.
 The station was the 26th RNLI station in Ireland, the first to be opened in County Donegal for 96 years, with a large part of the cost coming from a concert by Mr Coulter in aid of the appeal.

 On the night of 24 August 1992, a man reported missing from a speedboat was rescued from the rocks at the foot of the cliffs at Dunree Head.
-One of the lifeboat crew swam to the shore with a line, while the other descended the 35-foot cliffs and crossed a water-filled gully to reach the man.
+One of the lifeboat crew swam to the shore with a line, while the other descended the 35 ft cliffs and crossed a water-filled gully to reach the man.
 Both were accorded "The Thanks of the Institution inscribed on Vellum".